Based on the author’s experience building million dollar revenue centers for gig economy unicorns.

 Part 1: People

 Fact one: People are different.
 Fact two: People matter.

 A hiring manager’s instinct is often a poor predictor of job performance; it can even be worse than selecting candidates at random.
 Before you begin recruiting, determine which qualities enable success in your role, and establish a way to consistently identify those attributes.
-Do not be content to hire someone who seems nice or good with people.
+Do not be content hiring someone who seems nice or is good with people.
 You’re building a sales team, not a book club.

 Measure twice; cut once.
 Use work sample, cognitive, and personality assessments in the interviewing process with a standard set of interview questions and grading rubric.
 This approach confers three main benefits: 1) predicts performance more accurately, 2) saves recruiters time by pre-screening candidates, and 3) enables improvement over time.
-Pro-tip: Don’t forget to measure the ruler —run regressions on each salesperson’s work performance and compare it their interview scorecard to identify which questions and attributes best-predict success.
+Pro-tip: Don’t forget to measure the ruler: run regressions on each salesperson’s work performance and compare it to their interview scorecard to identify which questions and attributes best-predict success.

 Part 2: Training